jasonacox/powermonitor/README.md

 # PowerMonitor (Tuya Power Stats)
 Monitor power usage through WiFi Smart Plug

+**NOTICE**: This project has been replaced by a PyPi module, [tuyapower](https://github.com/jasonacox/tuyapower), to simply adding this capability to your python projects.

 This script will will poll [Tuya](https://en.tuya.com/) campatible Smart Plugs for state (on/off), current (mA), voltage (V), and power (wattage).

 This project is based on the python pytuya library to poll [Tuya](https://en.tuya.com/) campatible Smart Plugs for state and power data that can be used for point in time monitoring or stored for trending.
 There are two scripts here.
 The `powerplug.py` script responds with a human redable output of state (on/off), current (mA), voltage (V), and power (W).
 The `powerjson.py` script responds with JSON containing the same but adds a timestamp for convient time series processing.